MicrosoftDocs/windows-powershell-docs/docset/windows/storage/get-physicalextent.md

 # Get-PhysicalExtent

 ## SYNOPSIS
 This cmdlet gets physical allocations for a physical disk, storage tier, or virtual disk.
-An "extent" is the area of space on a pooled disk that contains one fragment of the data for storage space,  and can also be synonymous with "allocation" or "slab".
+The "extent" (also known as "allocation" or "slab)  is the area on a pooled disk containing one fragment of data for storage space,

 ## SYNTAX